dorultan/TidyCarousel/readme.md

 # ****Tidy carousel**** [![Build Status](https://travis-ci.com/dorultan/tidy-carousel.svg?branch=master)](https://travis-ci.com/dorultan/tidy-carousel)

-This is a simple UI widget mobile-friendly, responsive built in vanilla javascript (es2015+).
+This is a simple UI widget mobile-friendly, responsive built in vanilla javascript (es2015+) for modern browsers.
 Tidy carousel is inspired by a card deck as multiple slides stack together and based on an event an element is picked transforming its x-axis using percentage.
 Tidy carousel is also highly configurable (See [config](http://localhost:8080/documentation/configuration)) having features such as [mouse drag](http://localhost:8080/documentation/configuration), [swipe](http://localhost:8080/documentation/configuration),